 IMPORTANT!: The information in the registry is intended only for your situational awareness.
 State law makes it illegal for anyone to use the registry's information to harass, harm, or confront a registered sex offender.
 Those who violate this law can be arrested and prosecuted.

 Snowfalls don't happen often, but when they do, the South Carolina Department of Transportation (SCDOT) gets extra busy updating its website with current road conditions and closures.
 But even when snow isn't on the ground, the SCDOT regularly closes roads for various reasons.
-When you click this link, you'll be taken to their site where you will have to select Chesterfield from the drop down menu (or click the map) to see which roads are currently closed along with an approximate date for re-opening.
+When you click this link, you'll be taken to their site where you can see which roads are currently closed along with an approximate date for re-opening.